Join the Legacy Circle

 Would you like to make a long-term impact on saving lives and saving forests?

 It may be easier than you think to make an end-of-life Legacy Circle gift to Health In Harmony.
-Some of the simplest options are including Health In Harmony as a beneficiary on a retirement plan, which can often be done online or creating a bequest through your will.
-However, we are happy to talk with you and a financial advisor about creating annuities, trusts or other giving vehicles that will allow you to provide for your loved ones AND create a healthier planet.
+Two of the simplest options are including Health In Harmony as a beneficiary on a retirement plan, which can often be done online, or creating a bequest through your will.
+However, we are happy to talk with you and a financial advisor about creating annuities, trusts, or other giving vehicles that will allow you to provide for your loved ones AND create a healthier planet.